 Amazon Elastic Block Store (EBS) provides block-level storage that can be attached to Amazon EC2 instances.
 EBS is both flexible and cost-effective and allows users to back up their data for long-term durability by taking frequent snapshots of the EBS volumes.
-Although there is a free tier, the pricing for other EBS tiers is flexible, and generally set up on a per-use basis.
+Although there is a free tier, the pricing for other EBS volume tiers is flexible, and generally set up on a per-use basis.
 We invite you to check previous articles for all you need to know about EBS volumes, including the different types, costs, and snapshot mechanism.

 Amazon Glacier offers a long-term, cost-efficient archiving service.
 Glacier is a flexible, highly secure storage for data backup and archiving – with no limit to the amount of data you can store in the service.
 With Glacier, AWS users can reliably store their data for as little as $0.004 per gigabyte per month.
 The data availability does not apply to Glacier since the access is asynchronous and data retrieval can take up to four hours.
-See more on AWS Glacier use cases and considerations.
+See more on AWS Glacier.

 4. EC2 Instance Store

 The Amazon EC2 Instance Store provides temporary block storage volumes for Amazon EC2 virtual machines.
 The Instance Store should only be used to store temporary data that you can afford to lose, as all data is automatically deleted when an EC2 instance fails, stops, or is terminated.
 These local instance store volumes can be useful, however, for temporary storage of information that is continually changing, such as caches, buffers, and other temporary content.
 Find out more on how to optimize your Amazon EC2 instances.